Evolution 6.0: Robot Evolution through Generative Design

 \subsection{Evaluation Methodology}

-The evaluation was conducted in two phases.
-In the first phase, the tool generation module was assessed using success rate and inference time.
-In the second phase, the action generation module was evaluated on a UR-10 robot from a third-person view, with success rate as the primary metric.
-This phase encompassed five scenarios: the first scenario provided the model with previously encountered instructions and scenes from training, while the remaining four scenarios tested its generalization abilities.
-Specifically, physical generalization addressed variations in the target object's size or color, motion generalization involved changes in the object's position, semantic generalization required adapting to new instructions (such as replacing “cut the cake” with “cut the banana” or “cut the tomato” and “pick up the cake” with “pick up the cube”), and visual generalization evaluated performance when the scene was altered or distractors were introduced.
-The selection of Task 1 and Task 2 served as a validation step to demonstrate the system’s feasibility rather than its limitations, while Evolution 6.0's architecture supports seamless adaptation to new tasks without retraining due to robust multimodal integration.
+The evaluation consisted of two phases.
+First, the tool generation module was assessed using success rate and inference time.
+Second, the action generation module was evaluated on a UR-10 robot from a third-person view, with success rate as the primary metric across five scenarios: the first provided previously encountered training instructions and scenes, while four tested generalization abilities—physical (variations in object size/color), motion (changes in object position), semantic (new instructions like replacing ``cut the cake'' with ``cut the banana''), and visual (altered scenes or distractors).
+Task 1 and Task 2 validated system feasibility rather than limitations, with Evolution 6.0's architecture supporting seamless adaptation to new tasks without retraining through robust multimodal integration.